 Throughout the ‘Maximising Wealth’ phase of your life there are many things that are going to impact on your ability to do that because of course, life goes on.
 There are the children to put through school and university, there may be changes to your family situation, you may invest in a property … and while all this goes on, you only have a finite time to prepare yourself for life after work.

 One of the key tools you’ll use to build wealth is investing.
 That is earning more money, whether it’s in the form of capital growth or cash flow, from the things you own.
 When it comes to investing there is nothing truer than the old adage “It’s time in the market, not timing the market that counts”.
 In investing, as in life, time is our most valuable asset.
 One of the best decisions you can make is to start sooner rather than later.

-The third investment type is property.
-It is considered medium to high risk.
+Residential property is considered medium to high risk.
 Partly because it can take longer to sell the property and get your cash back compared to other investments, but also because there is volatility in property prices and the rental yield is not guaranteed.
-For the increased risk property in Australia generally gives a better return than cash or fixed interest.
+For the increased risk, property in Australia generally gives a better return than cash or fixed interest.

 One of the most important investments we’ll have is our Superannuation or retirement savings.
-Super is a great place for long term investing as there are attractive tax advantages.
+Super is a great place for long-term investing as there may be attractive tax advantages.
 To encourage people to invest in super (and save for their retirement) legislation allows you to salary sacrifice your contributions, up to a specific amount.
 This means that not only are you reducing your taxable income, but your concessional contributions are taxed at 15% instead of your marginal tax rate.

-In closing, let me thank you for joining us today for ‘Planning for your financial future’.
-We trust you found this information useful and relevant and I encourage you to check out the other webinars and resources on the Davidson Institute and Ruby Connection websites to help build your financial confidence.
-Thanks again and I wish you every success with your financial plan for life.
+Thanks for watching ‘Planning for your financial future’.
+We hope you found this video helpful and encourage you to check out the other resources on the Davidson Institute and Ruby Connection websites to help build your financial confidence.
+Bye for now.